mbalazin/cse599c-17sp-tutorials/myria/MyriaWeb.md

 ## 3. Set operations

 Most operations in MyriaL treat the relation [like a bag rather than a set](https://courses.cs.washington.edu/courses/cse444/10sp/lectures/lecture16.pdf), like SQL.
-However, MyriaL also has set operators: `diff`, and `distinct`. `intersect` and `union` are not implemented yet.
+However, MyriaL also has set operators: `diff`, and `distinct`. `intersect` and `union` (set-semantics) are not implemented but can be composed using `diff`, `unionall` and `distinct`.

 ### 3.1.
 List all unique users